justingrant94/BackEnd--Project4/README.md

 **Commenting on favorite players:**

-I wanted to allow the users that have registered to only be able to leave comments and delete comments that they have created under the players cards, which appears on the bottom of the page of every player, so ultimately the user has come across a player that they really like they can essentially add a comment on the basktball players page, which I also incoporated the error handling to understad if it doesn't why that also is.
+I wanted to allow the users that have registered to only be able to leave comments and delete comments that they have created under the players cards, which appears on the bottom of the page of every player, so ultimately the user has come across a player that they really like they can essentially add a comment on the basketball players page, which I also incorporated the error handling to understand if it doesn't why that also is.

 <img width="518" alt="Screenshot 2022-07-13 at 14 06 58" src="https://user-images.githubusercontent.com/73545574/178740687-8b8626e3-14a2-4e90-8315-8f066b0b022c.png">